David J. Fish

 Litigation and Employment Lawyer John C. Kunze

 Employment lawyer John C. Kunze graduated from The University of Illinois Champaign-Urbana with a Bachelor of Arts Degree in History.
 He went on to graduate Cum Laude from The John Marshall Law School in Chicago, Illinois.
 While at John Marshall John was a member of Law Review, co-founded The Video Game Law Society, and was the founding editor of the Society’s Newsletter.
 John was born and raised in the West Elsdon neighborhood on the south-west side of Chicago where he attended St. Rita High School.
-He currently resides in the south-west suburbs.
+He currently resides in Plainfield, Illinois.

 Attorney Seth D. Matus

 For more than twenty years, Seth has worked as a lawyer serving businesses ranging from start-ups and family companies to high tech firms, professional organizations, retailers and temporary labor services.
 Seth uses his experience to anticipate client issues and to develop forward-looking strategies to address complicated problems.
 With his expertise and thorough knowledge of the law, Seth has repeatedly saved employers facing class-action overtime lawsuits from multi-million dollar liability and obtained favorable outcomes for general contractors entangled in complex construction disputes.